velipso/gvsong/README.md

 PCM Mapping
 -----------

-PCM mapping is a future feature for playing back samples, like kicks and snares.
-For now, the mapping must be a list of 120 zeroes:
+The PCM map will allow you map a note to a PCM sample.
+There are 120 slots available (`001`-`120`).

+[Check the PCM directory](./gen/pcm) for a list of samples included in gvsong.

 ```
 include 'gvsong'